22 Small Full Bathroom Ideas for 2026

 Minimal Pedestal Sink

-You can make your small bathroom feel airy by keeping the floor fully visible with a pedestal sink.
+You can make your small bathroom feel airy by keeping the floor fully visible with a pedestal sink [Check on Amazon].

 A frameless glass panel lets light spread across the tub area, while soft beige tiles keep things calm and clean.